CURRENT EXHIBIT IN GALLERY:

 The Art Gallery is located on the 4th floor of the Riverfront Library, the main branch of the Yonkers Public Library.
 It opened in 2009.

 The Riverfront Yonkers Public Library in downtown Yonkers is long the cultural center for the arts in Yonkers.
 The gallery exhibits contemporary, nationally and internationally acclaimed artwork.
 The mission of the gallery is to present a diverse and balanced schedule of exhibits of high caliber, progressive artwork and related programs not frequently seen in Yonkers and surrounding communities, as well as arts programming related to current exhibits.
 Exhibit schedule is managed by a committee that is appointed by the Gallery Curator.

-For more information or to arrange for interviews,
+For more information or to set up an interview, please contact:

-Haifa Bint-Kadi, Curator of the Riverfront YPL Gallery
+Haifa Bint-Kadi, Curator of the Yonkers Art Gallery